PDmatrix/v2.dmatrix.dev/src/content/blog/advent-of-code-year-2015-day-7.md

 ## Part 1

 We need to find out, which signal is ultimately provided to _wire `a`_.
-My solution is based on recursive function which can calculate value of a given wire.
+Our solution is based on recursive function which can calculate value of a given wire.
 For example, imagine that we have such instructions:

 ```
 123 -> x